colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 [*generate-data.cpp*](https://github.com/colalb1/Fast-Least-Squares-Monte-Carlo/blob/main/generate-data.cpp) generates the option prices over an array of parameters and saves it as a .csv file.
 The estimated prices and computation times will be used to compare the efficiency of each method.

-## Bases
+## Optimizations

+These optimizations are meant to make the original Longstaff-Schwartz more efficient.
+The following contains a short explanation of each improvement.

+### Choosing the Basis

+After reviewing literature, choosing a basis other than the standard power basis (that was used in the (original Longstaff-Schwartz paper)[https://people.math.ethz.ch/~hjfurrer/teaching/LongstaffSchwartzAmericanOptionsLeastSquareMonteCarlo.pdf]) was consistent amongst many papers.
+The three tested bases were the Power, Hermitian, and Laguerre bases.
+They are defined as follows:

 Attempting to implement a method that chooses the best basis between Power, Laguerre, and Hermite based on the greatest $R^2_{adj}$ value via [this](https://www.sciencedirect.com/science/article/pii/S0165188913000493) paper.
+Might abandon choosing the best basis since the point of this is to be faster; this makes it slower although more accurate. *Edit:* The basis optimizer was not more accurate.
+It should have been in theory.
+Changed the basis to an input between the Power, Laguerre, and Hermitian bases since this decreases computation time (which was part of the point of this program anyway).

 Adapted path conditions to non-zero cash flow to increase accuracy.
 This provides a greater lower bound for sub-optimal point elimination (layman: throws out more points to increase accuracy).
 Implemented Andersen trigger method to speed up convergence and maximize the average cutoff over simulated paths.

-Might abandon choosing the best basis since the point of this is to be faster; this makes it slower although more accurate. *Edit:* The basis optimizer was not more accurate.
-It should have been in theory.
-Changed the basis to an input between the Power, Laguerre, and Hermitian bases since this decreases computation time (which was part of the point of this program anyway).

 Restricted policy iteration by stratifying each potential path by its value and used continuation of previous regression.